BelTol3011/Bpp-Tokenizer/Tokenformat.rst

 |                            |                            |
 +----------------------------+----------------------------+

-The Tokenize function returns a list of tupels, wich contain at the first index the function.
+The Tokenize function returns a list of tupels.
+These tupels contain at the first index the function.

 .. warning:: Do **not** store these functions like this: ``(tranlator.mul(), [a, b, x])``.
              **Do** store them like this: ``(translator.add, [a, b, x])``